-The Cosmetology course of study at STAUNTON SCHOOL OF COSMETOLOGY INCORPORATED is designed to prepare students for the Virginia State licensing examination and profitable employment.
+The Cosmetology course of study at STAUNTON SCHOOL OF COSMETOLOGY is designed to prepare students for the Virginia State licensing examination and profitable employment.
+The course is taught in English only.
 The knowledge and skills students acquire will prepare them for a position in one of the following fields:

-- 1. BEAUTY SALON - 2.
-COSMETOLOGY INDUSTRY
+- 1. BEAUTY SALON

+- 2. COSMETOLOGY INDUSTRY

-3. EDUCATIONAL FIELD
+- 3. EDUCATIONAL FIELD